DoubleMa/DoubleQoLMod/README.md

 1. Download the latest zip file from the GitHub Release.
 2. Extract the zip file to the `%USERPROFILE%\AppData\Roaming\Captain of Industry\Mods` directory.
-3. In the game settings under the Miscellaneous tab toggle Modding button.
+3. In the game settings, under the Miscellaneous tab, toggle "Modding" button.
-4. When you start a new game make sure to select DoubleQoL under "Mods to Include" section or if you're loading an old save make sure to click on Mods in the loading view and select DoubleQoL
+4. When you start a new game, make sure to select DoubleQoL under the "Mods to Include" section.
+If you're loading an old save, be sure to click on "Mods" in the loading view and select DoubleQoL.

 ## Configuration

-The zip file include a `DoubleQoL.dll.config` file with it.
-You can disable/enable any QoL feature or/and change the control key of each one.
+The zip file includes a `DoubleQoL.dll.config` file.
+You can enable/disable any QoL feature and change the control key for each one.

-1. QoLs Section is where you can enable/disable a QoL.
+1. The "QoLs" section allows you to enable or disable a QoL.
-2. KeyCodes Section is where you can change the KeyCode of each supported QoL.
+2. The "KeyCodes" section allows you to change the KeyCode for each supported QoL.
-3. DefaultState Section is where you can set the default state of some QoL when you start the game.
+3. The "DefaultState" section lets you set the default state for specific QoL features when you start the game.